ayton-village/website/council/content/constitution.md

 to further its objects.

-16.3 The Council shall keep an accurate record of its receipts and payments and the Treasurer or other nominated office-bearer shall prepare annually an Abstract of Accounts.
+16.3 The Council shall keep an accurate record of its receipts and payments and the Treasurer or other nominated office bearer shall prepare annually an Abstract of Accounts.
 The books and Abstract of each Community Council shall be scrutinised by an auditor/independent examiner (who shall not be a member of the Council), duly appointed from year to year for that purpose by the Council following approval by the